EGEE 439

 By the end of this lesson, you should be able to:

-• explain requirements for final report;
+• explain the requirements for the final report;

 • recall the biochemistry of starch and lignocellulosic biomass, as well as go into greater depth on each of these components;

-• discuss basic biochemistry of enzymes;
+• discuss the basic biochemistry of enzymes;

 • evaluate how the enzymes work and on certain biomass parts particular enzymes are used and products that are made.

-Lesson 6 Road Map
+Lesson 5 Road Map

 This lesson will take us one week to complete.
-Please refer to the Course Syllabus for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Please refer to the Course Syllabus for specific time frames and assignment due dates.

 Questions?

-If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions & Comments discussion forum and/or set up an appointment for office hour.
+If there is anything in the lesson materials that you would like to comment on or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions and Comments discussion forum.
+The discussion forum will be checked regularly.
 While you are there, feel free to post responses to your classmates if you are able to help.
+Regular office hours will be held to provide help for EGEE 439 students.